Right Arrow

 The scalability factor makes PoE particularly attractive for growing businesses.
 Adding cameras to expand coverage requires only running additional Ethernet cables to a central switch, not complex electrical work.
 This flexibility enables phased deployments where organizations start with essential coverage and expand as budgets allow.

-Commercial Video Surveillance System Architecture
+Commercial Video System Architecture

 Essential Components for Enterprise Security